Laëticia Bapté

 Laëticia Bapté (born 8 February 1999) is a French track and field athlete.
-She is a three-time national champion in the 60m hurdles.
+She is a multiple-time national champion in the 60m hurdles.
+She has competed for France in multiple major championships, including the 100 metres hurdles at the 2024 Olympic Games.

 Career

+She is from Fort-de-France, on the island of Martinique, She finished third in the U20 100 metres hurdles at the 2017 CARIFTA Games, finishing behind the winner Amoi Brown of Jamaica.

-From Fort-de-France, on the island of Martinique, Bapté won her first French title in the 60m hurdles at the 2021 French indoor championships, running a new personal best time of 7.93 to do so.
+Bapté won her first French title in the 60m hurdles at the 2021 French Indoor Athletics Championships, running a new personal best time of 7.93 to do so.
 She was selected for the 2021 European Athletics Indoor Championships where she reached the semi-finals.

 She won the French national 60m hurdles title for a second time in 2022.
 Competing at the 2022 World Athletics Championships in Eugene, Oregon, Bapté reached the semi-finals of the 100m hurdles.

 Bapté won a third French title over 60m hurdles in 2023.
-She was chosen to compete at the 2023 European Athletics Indoor Championships and reached the final with the second fastest time.
+She was chosen to compete at the 2023 European Athletics Indoor Championships and reached the final with the second fastest time of 7.91 seconds.
+In the final, she finished fifth overall in a time of 7.97 seconds.

+She competed in the 100m hurdles at the 2024 Paris Olympics.
+She ran 12.92 seconds in the repechage round but did not qualify for the semi-finals.

+She set a new personal best over 60m hurdles, running 7.85 seconds, in Liévin on 13 February 2025.
+She lowered her personal best again, running 7.76 seconds to win the French Athletics Indoor Championships in Miramas on 22 February 2025.
+She was selected for the 2025 European Athletics Indoor Championships in Appeldoorn, Netherlands, where she reached as far as the semi-finals.